 Since 2011 MTC expanded rapidly from 16 industrial members and 44 staff to an order of magnitude more members and more than 500 employees from diverse backgrounds.
 Their footprint and facilities have been developed with the construction of three more facilities, including the National Centre for Additive Manufacturing.

-The aims of the programme were to develop a highly customised and effective two-day team immersion for the MTC senior leadership team that delivered real tangible performance benefits for the individuals, the team and MTC as an organisation.
+The aims of the programme were to develop a highly customised and effective team immersion programme for the MTC senior leadership team that delivered real tangible performance benefits for the individuals, the team and MTC as an organisation.
 A key outcome was to develop a sustainable and empowered senior leadership team for MTC where the team developed high trust, the courage for healthy conflict, commitment, accountability and focus on collective results.
-We wanted to provide alignment in the team to the strategy and growth vision of the organisation and enable the team to provide the optimal culture and environment for wider MTC colleagues and succeed in working towards the organisation’s vision and mission,
+We wanted to provide alignment in the team to the strategy and growth vision of the organisation and enable the team to provide the optimal culture and environment for wider MTC colleagues and succeed in working towards the organisation’s vision and mission.

 - Personal Leadership: The evolving business context and personal leadership challenges